Ghada

 Ghada (غادة) is a feminine given name of Arabic origin, is used mostly in Arabic speaking countries, but also in a few other countries and languages of the world.
-In Arabic, it refers to women who are graceful and active, tender and enchanting, giving and enlightening.
+In Arabic, it refers to women who are attractive, graceful and active, tender and enchanting, giving and enlightening.

 It may also refer to a small tree: Haloxylon persicum.

 List

 Notable people with the name include: